saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 ON SCHEMA HACKT28 to _SYS_REPO WITH GRANT OPTION;
 ```

 * Press the Executive button or your F8 key.
-If you get a warning about running the code you can close it.
+If you get a warning about running the code then click on Yes to continue.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbdevusr5.jpg">